treytipton4/fuzzybunnies/README.md

 dataframe - again only applying it to the numeric columns.
-The floor function rounds all numbers down to the nearest integer, thus, when using the df_apply(), the y and z columns should remain the same while the x column is change to the values 1, 2, and 3.
+The floor function rounds all numbers down to the nearest integer, thus, when using the df_apply(), the y and z columns should remain the same while the x column is changed to the values 1, 2, and 3.